 How is chikungunya prevented?

-• take special care during peak mosquito biting hours.
-The mosquitoes that transmit diseases such as dengue, chikungunya and Zika will bite all through the day
+• Take special care during peak mosquito biting hours.
+Some species of mosquitoes will bite all throughout the day.

-Smartraveller also has health information for specific destinations.
+For mosquito bite prevention information, see the Mosquitoes are a health hazard.
+The Smartraveller website also has health information for specific destinations.

 How is chikungunya diagnosed?